Diego-Paris/codecrafters-shell-csharp/BLOG_POST.md

 }
 ```

 This works.
 It's also O(n) where n is the number of commands.
 On my system, there are 2000+ executables in PATH.
 Every tab press would iterate through all of them.
-Not great, Bob.
+That's rough.

 ### The Trie Solution